Read-Lab-UCI/Weighted-Ensemble-String-Code/README.md

 Adelman, J. L., & Grabe, M. (2013).
 Simulating rare events using a weighted ensemble-based string method.
 The Journal of chemical physics, 138(4), 044105. http://dx.doi.org/10.1063/1.4773892

+MATLAB version 2012b and BioNetGen ver 2.2.2 were used.
+The MATLAB parallel computing toolbox is required to run the parallelized portions of this code.

 The parameters used to generate the data are as follows:
 WE_string_exclusive_toggle_switch_ver_1(20,0.005,0.005,150,3000,10,5,0.001,0.03,'output_filename1','III',1,4)
 WE_string_exclusive_toggle_switch_ver_1(20,0.005,0.005,150,3000,10,5,0.005,0.03,'output_filename2','II',1,4)